 - A New Brown School - installed at the entrance to the Jefferson Square development on Prince William St.

 Read about the African American interpretive trail.

 Self-Guided Field Trip

 Take your family on a screen-free field trip and explore three different important historic sites in Manassas that showcase the important contributions of African American residents of the city!
-In honor of Black History Month, the Manassas Museum and the new Manassas City Public Library have partnered to create a guide that includes family friendly activities and conversation starters as well as a hands-on art activity to complete together!
+The Manassas Museum and the Manassas City Public Library have partnered to create a guide that includes family friendly activities and conversation starters as well as a hands-on art activity to complete together!